On this page:

 - if a child has been concussed before

 - previous diagnosis of attention deficit hyperactivity disorder (ADHD)

 - if a child has had a prolonged loss of consciousness.

-Sometimes a child who has suffered a concussion will develop a collection of symptoms which last weeks, months or possibly longer.
-This is called post-concussion syndrome and can lead to significant difficulties for a child.
+Sometimes a child who has suffered a concussion will develop a collection of symptoms that last weeks, months or possibly longer.
+This is called post-concussion syndrome (or persistent post-concussion symptoms) and can lead to significant difficulties for a child.

 If a child has suffered from a concussion and has been having some lasting difficulties or ongoing effects, they could possibly have post-concussion syndrome.